natrontech/360-noscope/crawler/README.md

   "plz": 1234,
   "municipality": "Burgdorf",
   "canton": "BE",
-  "dimension": "Umwelt", // one of: "Umwelt" | "Soziales" | "Wirtschaft" "theme": "Klima",
+  "dimension": "environment", // one of: "environment" | "social" | "economy" "theme": "Klima",
   "indicator": "Treibhausgas-Emissione pro Einwohner*in", "value": 20